 Watching people dissolve into frothing rage over otter videos and pie recipes is some of the best human comedy around.

 And there is no shortage of material, because the internet’s biggest commodity is your ire.
 The more upset you are, the more you post.
 The more you post, the more you click.
 The more you click, the more money the site makes.
-As long as the internet keeps getting rich by pissing you off, there will be bullies and meltdowns and flame wars.
+As long as the internet keeps getting rich by making you mad, there will be bullies and meltdowns and flame wars.